Social Security Agreement with the Republic of North Macedonia: Frequently Asked Questions

 What benefits are covered by the Agreement?

 For Australia, the Agreement covers Age Pension.
-For the former Yugoslav Republic of Macedonia, the Agreement covers old age, disability and survivors' benefits.
+For the Republic of North Macedonia, the Agreement covers old age, disability and survivors' benefits.

 The Agreement does not cover health care and makes no changes to medical insurance coverage in either country.

 Under the Agreement, Australia and the Republic of North Macedonia broadly share responsibility for social security coverage of people who would not otherwise be entitled to a pension because they do not have enough residence in Australia or sufficient insurance periods in the Republic of North Macedonia.
 It also helps people who could not otherwise claim because they are living abroad.